Careers and Internships

 Internships can involve staff work or research within the Department, or they can be positions in the community or with agencies or organizations in other parts of the country or even the globe.
 Some examples of organizations where our students have had recent internships include the Bloomington Economic Development Corporation, the City of Bloomington Peak Oil Task Force, the national Weather Service, the Indiana Department of Natural Resources, and several commercial television station weather divisions, to name a few.

 Faculty members in the Geography Department can provide suggestions and sometimes contacts to students looking for internship opportunities.
 The undergraduate advisor can also help in this regard.
-Students can have success doing an internet search for geography internships, and can also search using terms associated with their concentration area, such as climate internships, meteorology internships, sustainability internships, etc. The Career Development Center on the IU Bloomington Campus can also provide help finding and getting internships.
+Students can have success doing an internet search for geography internships, and can also search using terms associated with their concentration area, such as climate internships, meteorology internships, sustainability internships, etc. The Arts and Sciences Career Services on the IU Bloomington Campus can also provide help finding and getting internships.

 A handout with detailed information and guidelines for geography internships is available from the Geography Office in Student Building Room 120 and from the undergraduate advisor in Student Building Room 055.
 A short form must be completed and submitted to the Geography Office in order to register for an internships course G460 Form.